wcgordon1/lamplighter/manuscript/active/ch8_Clock_Quarter.md

 "Any obvious causes?
 Changes to the building, new construction nearby, anything that might affect the mechanism?"

 "Nothing obvious.
-I've checked everything—foundation settling, thermal expansion, wear in the bearings.
+I've checked everything: foundation settling, thermal expansion, wear in the bearings.
 Mechanically, everything looks perfect."

 Ivy stepped closer to the pendulum, watching its hypnotic swing.
-The irregularity was subtle but definitely present, and it seemed to coincide with something she could feel rather than hear—a tiny skip in the rhythm that made her inner ear flutter.
+The irregularity was subtle but definitely present, and it seemed to coincide with something she could feel rather than hear; a tiny skip in the rhythm that made her inner ear flutter.

 "It's not mechanical," she said suddenly.